 of proportional representation to serve four-year terms)

-elections: Council of States - last held in most cantons October 2007 (each canton determines when the next election
+elections: Council of States - last held in most cantons on 23 October 2011 (each canton determines when the next

 Judicial: Federal Supreme Court (judges elected for six-year terms by the Federal Assembly)